Shift Work Statistics 2026: Data, Risks, Industries

 Retail

-- Extended hours (early morning to late evening) require multi-shift coverage
+- Extended hours, from early morning to late evening, require multi-shift coverage

 - Holiday season creates extreme scheduling variability